Buu Nygren

-Buu Van Nygren (born December 25, 1986) is an American and Navajo politician currently serving as the 10th president of the Navajo Nation.
+Buu Van Nygren (born December 25, 1986) is a Navajo American politician currently serving as the 10th president of the Navajo Nation.

 Early life

 Nygren was born on December 25, 1986, in Blanding, Utah.
 His mother is Navajo and his father is of Vietnamese descent.
 His mother gave birth to him at 15 and he never knew his father.
 When giving him a last name his mother misspelled the Vietnamese last name Nguyen as Nygren.

 Nygren is Táchiiʼnii (Red Running into Water clan).
 As his father is not Navajo, he has no paternal clan and is therefore said to be born for Vietnamese when his clans are named.
 He attended Red Mesa High School.

 Nygren was the running mate of Joe Shirley Jr. in the 2018 Navajo Nation presidential election, losing to Jonathan Nez and Myron Lizer.
 In the 2022 election, Nygren and running mate Richelle Montoya received 34,890 votes, defeating the Nez-Abeyta campaign who received 31,339 votes.
 He was sworn in on January 10, 2023.
-At 35 years of age, Nygren is the youngest person to have been elected President of the Navajo Nation.
+At 35 years of age, Nygren became the youngest person to have been elected President of the Navajo Nation.